bwplotka/w3-graph/README.md

         * If it has leaf children then render `level` in specified node `direction`:
           * Check the _rendering level phase_ below
         * Add children to `nodesToVisis` BFS list
- * _Rendering level phase._ This stage is included in _Rendernig phase_ but it also quite complex so i've created additional phase for that.
+ * _Rendering level phase._ This stage is included in _Rendernig phase_ but it also quite complex so i have created additional phase for that.

+ ![Level-Algorithm](https://github.com/Bplotka/w3-graph/blob/master/doc/w3-walrus-level-alg.PNG)

  The algorithm goes as follows:
- ![Level-Algorithm](https://github.com/Bplotka/w3-graph/blob/master/doc/w3-walrus-level-alg.PNG)
    1. Calculate perpendicular `Vector3` to given `direction` of the owner.
    2. Calculate area of the square made with all `members` of the `level` with some interval between (all leafs of the owner)
    3. Find radius of a circle which covers area calculated in 2